Snoozing101/DoD/README.md

 PUBLIC_URL=./ elm-app build
 ```

-The build is then pushed online with
+The build is then pushed online with the [gh-pages](https://github.com/tschaub/gh-pages) command as follows:

 ```
-gh-pages
+gh-pages -d build
 ```